 - What makes Heritage Assisted Living better than another facility?

 Although many of the best things in life are free, assisted living is not one of them.
 With proper financial planning and assistance, however, it can be very affordable and beneficial to you or your loved one in the later stages of life.
 When considering the cost of assisted living, you should ask questions like, “What is the weekly/monthly/annual fee of care?” or “What happens if I don’t have sufficient funds to pay my bill?”

 There’s a lot to consider about assisted living costs, but by doing your due diligence and asking lots of questions, you can be more than prepared for whatever expenses come your way.
 Consider whether the assisted living facility you’re looking at has an upfront fee to move in, whether they can accommodate medical emergencies and hospital visits, and if you can expect fees to change over time or with changes in health condition.

 Amenities and Activities

 Some assisted living facilities have lower activity budgets than others, but at Heritage Assisted Living, we are fortunate and proud to offer enjoyable activities to residents every single day of the week.
-Some of our residents’ favorite activities include playing cards or bingo, going to afternoon matinees at the theatre, getting healthy movement in with exercise classes, or petting a pup at an animal therapy session.
+Some of our residents’ favorite activities include playing cards or bingo, going to afternoon matinees at the theater, getting healthy movement in with exercise classes, or petting a pup at an animal therapy session.